-heirloom garden seeds
+heirloom vegetable seeds

 Heirloom garden seeds pack gardens with bold flavors, vivid colors, and living history.
 Planting heirloom garden seeds preserves genetic diversity and supports sustainable gardening.
 Choose these seeds and savor vegetables and flowers passed down through generations—each one rooted in tradition and true character.